 - Spot on formulations

-Deltamethrin-impregnated collars prevent phlebotomine sand fly b ites.
-The efficacy of this collar preventing Leishmania infection has been demonstrated in several field trials.
-The duration of efficacy of this collar is 5-6 months.A flumethrin-containing collar, with demonstrated variable repellent efficacy against sand flies, has shown in clinical field studies, a reduction of the risk of infection with L. infantum via transmission by sand flies for up to 8 months.
-Collars shoul d be applied at least 1-2 weeks before travelling.
+The duration of efficacy of this collar is up to 12 months.A flumethrin-containing collar, with proven repellent efficacy against sand flies, has shown in clinical field studies a reduction of the risk of infection with L. infantum transmitted by sand flies for up to 8 months.

 Preventative recommendations based on different level of risk for L. infantum infection (Miró et al., 2017)